Part 1 Pre-Seclusion Era

-However, apart from a few early isolationist exceptions, throughout the pre-Seclusion period, the greater part of wizarding society remained completely in step with mundane (Muggle) society, if only for no better reason than that it was still quite actively a part of it.
+However, apart from a few early isolationist exceptions, throughout the pre-Seclusion period, the greater part of wizarding society remained completely in step with mundane (Muggle) society, if only for no better reason than that it still quite actively constituted a part of it.

 Even the date of the establishment of the great Wizarding Academies is in keeping with the social dynamics at work in the mundane world.
 I am indebted to the Fan writer (pen name; Barb) who flagged the following quote as a chapter heading in one of her works;

 The medieval castle originated in the ninth century in the Frankish Empire (what is now modern France, western Germany, and northern Italy) as nobles began building fortifications in response to increasing insecurity in the region...
 The Carolingians (Charlemagne’s dynasty) divided their lands among royal heirs, and this custom led to a multiplicity of kings and to civil wars.
 The new institution of feudalism (which usually involved cavalry service in return for land — the fief — and political rights) resulted in an increase in lordships held under the kings...
 Political instability and invasion by outside forces resulted in a breakdown in law and order and a sharp decline in the effectiveness of central government.
 Consequently, power fell into the hands of whatever lords or strongmen were able to protect local populations effectively.
 But the strongmen also had to protect themselves, and the result was the building of defensive structures that over time evolved into castles.